sakamies/boom-customelement/README.md

 ```

 You can only have one element per class in the custom elements registry though.
 You'd have to extend your class with a new one if you wanted to configure another element based on its name.
 Kinda defeats the purpose.

+Also learned from this that you can't redefine or remove custom element definitions.
+That feels very unusual for javascript.